ohasis/cse15l-lab-reports/Lab Report 3.md

 ```

 Although the find command searches all subdirectories by default, the number specification after `-maxdepth` limits it exclusively
 to what is in current directory, which is `./technical`.
 Therefore, only the four subdirectories are listed.
+This is benefical to
+users who may only want to perform a search on the first subdirectories of a larger file, should it possess them.

 **b.
 Example Two**